Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

 Joel Embiid Insights vs. the Celtics

-- He's connected on 1.0 threes per game, or 6.4% of his team's makes from beyond the arc this season.
+- Embiid is averaging 3.0 three-point field goal attempts per game this season, which is 7.5% of his team's attempts from beyond the arc.

-- Embiid's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his 76ers rank 26th in possessions per game with 99.8.

-- The Celtics concede 111.4 points per game, fourth-ranked in the league.
+- The Celtics concede 111.4 points per game, fourth-ranked in the NBA.

-- On the glass, the Celtics are ranked 18th in the league, allowing 44.0 rebounds per contest.
+- The Celtics are the 18th-ranked team in the NBA, allowing 44 rebounds per game.

-- Looking at assists, the Celtics are second in the NBA, giving up 23.1 per contest.
+- The Celtics give up 23.1 assists per game, second-ranked in the NBA.

-- The Celtics allow 11.6 made 3-pointers per contest, fifth-ranked in the league.
+- Conceding 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the league.

 Joel Embiid vs. the Celtics